Skip to content

 • Can Canadians Square a Green Circle?

-• Blog Post Climate change extreme energy oil sands
+• Climate impacts extreme energy tar sands

 Despite gloomy media reports and warnings about a recession, the environment remains the No. 1 priority of Canadians ahead of both jobs and the economy, according to a new survey.